TEN-framework/TEN-Agent/README.md

 <br>
 <h2>TEN Service</h2>

-Now that you’ve created your first AI agent, the creativity doesn’t stop here.
+Now that you’ve created your first AI agent, the creativity doesn't stop here.
 To develop more amazing agents, you’ll need an advanced understanding of how the TEN works under the hood.
 Please refer to the [ TEN service documentation ](./docs/astra-architecture.md).

 <br>
 <h2>Stay Tuned</h2>